andye456/RandomRooms/README.md

 ##### On exit
 Every time a door is used to leave a room, the weighting on that door is incremented
 ##### On entry
 Every time a door is used to enter a room, the weighting on that door is incremented, this includes initial creation
 ##### On exit and entry
 Every time a door is used to enter or leave a room the weighting on both doors in incremented
 #### Use every exit in a room
 This will explore every exit a room has

-## Navigating the rooms
+## Navigating the rooms using JQuery

-This was an afterthought really, it's actually fairly simple to write a JavaScript function or two to navigate round the maze once it has been created and rendered in HTML.
+RandomeRoomsHtml renders the random matrix as a set of rooms (the initial intention) on a web page.
+This random matrix of rooms can be used as a "level" or a predefined set of rooms.
+The javascript has been written to use the html as the "game" and the controls to navigate the "level" are written in javascript.
+There are things that aren't known until the full matrix as been created:
+* number of visits to each room by the creation algorithm.
+* The exit - this is defined as the last room created.

-To make the navigation possible each table cell that represents a room will be given an id of xpos,ypos, e.g. id='x-10y17', this enables the rooms to be easily identified using css selectors in JQuery.
+To make the navigation possible by javascript each table cell that represents a room will be given an id of xpos,ypos, e.g. id='x-10y17', this enables the rooms to be easily identified using css selectors in JQuery.

 ### Doors
 The doors are indicated on the HTML table by making the side of the table cell 1px wide and dashed, non exits are solid 2px wide table cell edges.